-Current grant funding
+Current and past grant funding

-Research in the lab is currently supported by funding from internal awards from the University of Missouri, as well as a grant from the National Institute on Aging.
+Research in the lab is currently supported by funding from internal awards from the University of Missouri, as well as two grants from the National Institute on Aging.
 In the past, the lab has been supported by grants from the National Institute on Nursing Research, a National Academy of Neuropsychology Clinical Research Grant, and an Alzheimer’s Association Research Fellowship.